dlowe/nnet/README.markdown

     ./prog -<n_iterations> corpus1/ [...] corpus0/ < start.net > end.net

-To train a network, one must specify a starting network (on stdin), two or more corpora (directories containing training data), and the number of training iterations to run.
-The program will write some progress data to stderr and, when it's done, will serialize the network to stdout.
+To train a network, one specifies a starting network (on stdin), two or more corpora (directories containing training data), and the number of training iterations to run.
+The program will write some progress data to stderr and, when it's done, will serialize the updated network to stdout.

-If no input network is given, a random new network will be generated as a starting point (i.e. redirect /dev/null to stdin).
+If no input network is given, a random new network will be generated as a starting point (i.e. provide an empty stdin).

 The first corpus will be assigned a target value of 1.
 The last will be assigned a target value of 0.
 Intervening directories (if any) will be assigned